bahmanm/stockman-erlang/README.md

 1. Read a CSV file into memory which contains product inventory.
 2. Read a CSV file into memory which contain sales invoice lines.
   3. Check if the product referenced on each line has enough inventory.
-    4. If no, do not import the invoice the line belongs to (not just the line).
+    4. If no, do not import the invoice to which the line belongs.
     5. If yes, import the invoice line and update the inventory of the product accordingly.
-  6. It is important to process the lines in the order they appear in the CSV.
+  6. It is important to process the invoices in the order they appear in the CSV.
 7. Print a list of invoices listing the problematic line(s) for each invoice.

 ### Status ###